-An extension of our dream to make Marchmont a ‘Home to Makers & Creators’, our Creative Spaces initiative — artist studios, residency retreat spaces and performance venues — is about celebrating, exploring, and being inspired by creativity.
+Carrying on Hugo's dream of creating a "Home for Makers and Creators," Marchmont Makers Foundation's Creative Spaces initiative — artist studios, residency retreat spaces and performance venues — is about celebrating, exploring, and being inspired by creativity.
 The Creative Spaces and Foundation are run separately from the House, but they are located nearby on the Estate.

-The goal is to support creativity in the arts, in craft, in purpose driven business and in social enterprise, not just at Marchmont House, but across the Estate, the local community and beyond.
+The goal of the Foundation is to support creativity in the arts, in craft, in purpose driven business and in social enterprise, not just across the Estate but within the local community and beyond.

 The complete renovation of the derelict buildings around the former stable block at Marchmont was the catalyst for our Creative Spaces initiative.
-We hold two ‘Open Studio’ Events each year, welcoming the local and wider communities to the spaces to showcase the outstanding work created by our resident and visiting artists.
+They hold two ‘Open Studio’ Events each year, welcoming the local and wider communities to the spaces to showcase the outstanding work created by their resident and visiting artists.

 Sam Cooper and Richard Platt represent the sixth-generation of rush-seat chairmaking in a direct lineage going back over 100 years to Philip Clissett and Ernest Gimson at the Art Workers Guild, having themselves been apprenticed to Lawrence Neal.